-South Carolina option 3 requires you to keep 3 types of documentation.
-A journal or plan book, a portfolio with samples of academic work, and semiannual progress reports.
+South Carolina option 3 requires you to keep 3 types of documentation for your homeschooled students.

 Journal or Plan Book

 The journal or plan book is the daily documentation for your homeschooler.
 It looks like a dated journal or calendar and records how many school days you have done and what subjects were covered.
 Which method you choose depends on your personal style.